Page Reviewed / Updated - May 2016

 Two national organizations offer various levels of support and respite care programs for Alzheimer's patients and their families and caregivers.
 The Alzheimer’s Foundation of America offers “Family Respite Care Grants” by funding local, non-profit, member organizations.
 These member organizations work directly with the families to administer the grants.
 It is worth noting that local organizations sometimes combine funds with other sources and therefore the name “Family Respite Care Grants” may not always be used.
 The Alzheimer’s Association has a respite care program as well.
 One can read more about both organizations on our non-profit Alzheimer's care page.
 Hilarity for Charity is a newer organization that offers respite care grants as well.

 While the VA does not have programs specifically for individuals with dementia or Alzheimer's, there are benefits available through other VA programs which are available and relevant to veterans with these conditions.
 A pension benefit known as Aid and Attendance can provide the greatest amount of financial assistance, up to approximately 2,500 / month in some cases.
 There is also VA Respite Care and other assistance available through Veterans' Directed Home and Community Based Services.

 The decision on whether or not to use one's home, through a reverse mortgage, to help pay for care is not an easy one.
 In many cases, it does not make good economic sense, but in other situations it does.

-For persons with a short term need for senior care financing, these loans are a good option.
+For persons with a short-term need for senior care financing, these loans are a good option.
 They are most appropriately used when a family is waiting on additional financing.
-As an example, a family might be receiving veterans benefit for Alzheimer's care but has to wait 9 months to get through the veterans claims backlog.
+As an example, a family might be receiving veterans’ benefits for Alzheimer's care, but has to wait 9 months to get through the veterans claims backlog.
 Or perhaps they can afford care, but will be paying for it with the proceeds of a home sale.
 For more information on the fees and the other pros and cons for these loans, click here.